It’s time you faced it, if you haven’t already.

 You can hop onto the job boards as one means of company research but, please, don’t be tempted to spend the biggest chunk of your job search efforts responding to postings.

-Your mission is to use your research to help you define your personal brand around what differentiates your unique value from your competitors, and create your resume, biography, LinkedIn profile, Google Plus, and other career materials.
+Your mission is to use your research to help you define your personal brand around what differentiates your unique value from your competitors, and create your resume, biography, LinkedIn profile, and other career materials.

 Then you’ll network your way into the companies you’ve targeted those job search marketing collaterals towards, whether or not they’ve posted openings for jobs you want.